Beyond Freedom and Dignity: Dignity

 Dignity is the process by which people are given credit for their actions, or alternatively punished for them under the notion of responsibility.
 Skinner's analysis rejects both as "dignity" – a false notion of inner causality which removes both credit for action and blame for misdeeds, "the achievements for which a person himself is to be given credit seem to approach zero.".

 Skinner notes that credit is typically a function of the conspicuousness of control.
 We give less or no credit, or blame, to those who are overtly coached, compelled, prompted or otherwise not appearing to be producing actions spontaneously.

 Punishment

 Skinner saw punishment as the logical consequence of an unscientific analysis of behavior as well as the tradition of "freedom and dignity".
 Since individuals are seen to be making choices they are then able to be punished for those choices.
 Since Skinner denies the existence of free will, he therefore argued against punishment which he saw to be ineffective in controlling behavior.

 Alternatives to Punishment

 Skinner notes that the previous solutions to punishment are often not very useful and may create additional problems.
-Permissiveness, the metaphor of mid-wifery (or maieutics), "guidance", a dependence on things, "changing minds", all contain either problems or faulty assumptions about what is going on.
+Permissiveness, the metaphor of mid-wifery (or maieutics, ie the Socratic Method), "guidance", a dependence on things, "changing minds", all contain either problems or faulty assumptions about what is going on.

 Skinner argues that this misunderstanding of control championed by the defenders of freedom and dignity "encourage[s] the misuse of controlling practices and block progress towards a more effective technology of behavior."